Maximum Ride (film)

-Maximum Ride is a 2016 American science fiction film based on the novel of the same name by James Patterson.
+Maximum Ride is a 2016 American science fiction film based on the novel series of the same name by James Patterson.
 It adapts the first half of The Angel Experiment, the first book in the series.
 YouTube personality Jenna Marbles served as an executive producer of the film.

 Plot

 Jeb rescues Max and the other children from the School.
 His son Ari is left behind and presumed dead.
 In the present, Max is seen waking up from a dream; upon waking up, she encounters other members of the Flock.
 Iggy explains that they're running out of food, but Max wants to remain in the house.
 Angel is then captured by Erasers.

 The Flock returns to the house and find the schools location.
 They decide that Fang and Max will go to rescue Angel, while the others will remain home.
 Ari went to the house looking for Max, but they fight him off and escape, but Ari is left alive.

 Max and Fang stop to eat on a rooftop in Utah, where Max hears a girl being attacked.
 Fang tells Max not to intervene, but Max flies down to help before being shot in the shoulder.
 Fang smashes the gunman through a window; the girl, Ella, tells him that her mother is a doctor.
 They rush Max to the veterinary practice where Max is operated on.

 Iggy, Gazzy and Nudge are walking through a small town.
 Iggy has a plan to meet up with the others at Lake Mead.
 Gazzy realizes Nudge is gone; they find her in a clothing store but have no idea that Ari is watching them.

 Max is given the all clear by the doctor, who points out a tracking chip in her shoulder and she rejoins Fang, who is angry that Max intervened but she insists it was the right thing to do.
 They arrive at the cabin.
 As they are about to kiss, they are interrupted by a sound outside and Fang covers Max's mouth.
 It turns out to be Iggy, Gazzy and Nudge.
 Max tells them about the tracking chip.
 They tell her about the house and about Ari.
 Max leaves the cabin and Ari confronts her and seems about to overpower her, but Fang starts fighting him before he and The Flock are captured.